jorgenschaefer/elpy/docs/concepts.rst

 `Jedi`_ is a more lightweight library, but has some problems coping with badly-formatted Python.

-Finally, Elpy also ships with the *native* backend.
-This implements basic versions of introspection, but is highly limited.
-This is intended as a fall-back only when no other libraries are available.
-By default, Elpy currently uses Rope.

 .. _Jedi: https://github.com/davidhalter/jedi/
 .. _Rope: https://github.com/python-rope/rope

-.. command:: elpy-set-backend

-   Set the backend Elpy should use.
-This will allow tab-completion of the available backends.
-If the backend you would like to use is missing, make sure you are in the right virtual env and that the appropriate library is installed.
-The :command:`elpy-config` command can help with that.

 .. option:: elpy-rpc-backend

-   If you dislike Elpy's default preferences, you can set this to the backend it should prefer.
-For example, if you have both Rope and Jedi installed, Elpy will prefer Rope by default.
-If you'd rather use Jedi, you can set this option.
+   Elpy will use whichever library is installed, preferring Rope if both are available.
+If you dislike Elpy's default preference, you can set this option to the backend it should prefer.

 Virtual Envs